samuelyu2002/ImVisible/README.md

 ## Model

-### LYTNet V1
+### LytNet V1

-We created our own pytorch neural network LYTNet that can be accessed from the Model folder in this repo.
+We created our own pytorch neural network LytNet that can be accessed from the Model folder in this repo.
 The folder contains both the code and the weights after running the code with the dataset.
 Given and input image, our model will return the appropriate color of the traffic light, and two image coordinates representing the predicted endpoints of the zebra crossing.

 Here are the precisions and recalls for each class: